Skip to main content

 • music

-• “The music, voice, and engine sounds are close to being silent, while every collision, explosion, and tire skid is straight up deep-fried for how loud they are (there are only two options in the settings: music and everything else).”
+• “The music, voice and engine sounds are close to being silent, while every collision, explosion and tire skid is extremely loud, with only two options in the settings: music and everything else.”

 • story